 Let’s see :

-..so deeper into the “event” :
+..so deeper into the event – name – trace :

-SQL> oradebug doc event NAME TRACE
+SQL> oradebug doc EVENT NAME TRACE

 trace: Main event to control UTS tracing